 The shallow waters surrounding the island is full of seagrass, making Green Island a popular destination for sea turtles.
 You will often see them from the boat on Ocean Free.
 They can also be spotted swimming just off the island’s beaches.

-If you’re interested in crocodiles you can visit Marineland Melanesia, a small locally owned family business which is very popular.
-It not only has a croc feed (which fits in with Ocean Free’s schedule) but there’s lots of other marine life here too.
+If you’re interested in crocodiles (in captivity!!!) you can visit Marineland Melanesia.
+This is not part of the Ocean Free tour but situated on Green Island and is another small locally owned family business which is very popular.
+It not only has a croc feed (which generally fits in with Ocean Free’s schedule) but there’s lots of other marine life there too.
+Please check with skipper on boarding if this interests you – as it is another operator and therefore subject to changes without our knowledge.